University of St. Thomas Campus Sustainability Fund

 The CSF will be funded from revenue equal to the market value of what GHG offsets are needed to complete any shortfall in our annual goal of a 4% reduction of GHG emissions.
 For the past two years, UST has achieved that goal.
 As long as we are achieving our goal of a 4% reduction, $50,000 annually is being donated to the fund from the UST Physical Plant.
 Once a year, applications are received by the CSF evaluation committee from students, faculty, and staff for funding of mission-based offsets.

-- The project must be feasible and have support from any affected campus individuals and departments.
+- The project must be realistically feasible and have support from affected campus individuals and departments based on prior meetings and conversations with those constituents.

-- Where applicable, preference will be given for proposals that include lifecycle costs, possible investment payback schedules and potential long-term savings.
+- All else equal, preference shall be given to proposals that include lifecycle costs, investment payback schedules and potential long-term savings.

 It is the goal of the CSF evaluation committee to review all funding proposals within a three week period after the application deadline date.
 All recommended projects are then forwarded to the steering level for final approval and determination of the actual funding according to current available fund resources.
 We anticipate the announcement of the CSF awards being made within 45 days after the application deadline date.